 Set in beautiful Madison, Wisconsin, The Fluno Center sits in the heart of the University of Wisconsin campus, and is two blocks from the clear waters of Lake Mendota.
 Overnight lodging and recommendations for weekend activities are available for those wanting to spend the weekend prior to the session in Madison.

 Immerse your team in this retreat tailored to our enterprise member’s unique needs and personality—creating what your team needs to refresh, rethink and reengage.
 Please join us for this one-day retreat and we'll help build your team's core leadership qualities including vision, openness, creativity, dedication and integrity.

 A bit more on current Experiential Learning trends ...
 When Kevin Martin @ i4cp presented Four Trends that will Change the Focus of Learning, he shared 43% of high market performers reported Experiential Learning is the most effective type of learning to develop world class leaders.

 - - - - “We had the experience but missed the meaning.
 And approach to the meaning restores the experience in a different form.”--T.S.
 Eliot

-Here is a video from our May 2017 Exchange hosted at GE Healthcare with Jesse Pilachowski with a few perspectives on creating a collaborative culture:
+Here is a video from our May 2017 Exchange hosted at McDonald's Hamburger University with Jesse Pilachowski with a few perspectives on creating a collaborative culture: